holgerbrandl/kalasim/docs/userguide/docs/analysis.md

 ## Replication

 Running a simulation just once, often does not provide sufficient insights into the dynamics of the system under consideration.
 Often, the user may want to execute a model many times with altered initial conditions, and then perform a statistical analysis over the output.
 This is also considered as *what-if* analyis.
+See [ClassicWhatIfAtm.kt](https://github.com/holgerbrandl/kalasim/blob/master/src/test/kotlin/org/kalasim/examples/ClassicWhatIfAtm.kt) for simple example.

 By design `kalasim` does not make use of parallelism.
 So when scaling up execution to run in paralell, we need to be careful, that the internal [dependency injection](basics.md#dependency-injection) (which relates by default to a global context variable) does cause trouble.
+See [ParallelWhatIfAtm.kt](https://github.com/holgerbrandl/kalasim/blob/master/src/test/kotlin/org/kalasim/examples/ParallelWhatIfAtm.kt) for an example that defines a parameter grid to be assessed with a simulation run per hyper-parameter.